Universal credit: When will tax credits stop?

 - Where a tax credit claimant has a fall in income, so that they need to claim housing benefit to get some help with their rent.
 Under the old system, a claim for housing benefit would be made and the income fall reported to HMRC who would (if the fall was big enough) adjust the tax credit claim.
 However, under the new digital area rules, the person would need to claim UC to access help with their rent and so their WTC and CTC claim would end as a result.

 Once tax credits have been terminated due to a claim for UC, HMRC will begin the in-year finalisation (IYF) process.
-This may begin immediately or if the claim for UC happens between April and July the IYF process may be delayed.
+This may begin immediately or there could be a delay if the claimant ends their tax credit claim and doesn’t claim UC until later in the same tax year.
 See our finalising tax credit claims section for more detailed information.